-- 1. Power off your computer and Modem

-- Connect your computer to the Ethernet port on the rear of the Modem by using an Ethernet networking cable (an Ethernet network cable is supplied).

-- 3. Power on your computer and Modem.
+- 1. Power off your computer and Modem-Router - Connect your computer to an Ethernet port on the rear of the Modem-Router by using an Ethernet networking cable (an Ethernet network cable is supplied). - 3.
+Power on your computer and Modem-Router.